Vietnam.vn - Nền tảng quảng bá Việt Nam

 (From left) European Commission President Ursula von der Leyen, Saudi Crown Prince Mohammed bin Salman, Indian Prime Minister Narendra Modi, US President Joe Biden, UAE President Sheikh Mohamed bin Zayed Al-Nahyan and French President Emmanuel Macron attend the launch of the India-Middle East-Europe economic corridor, also known as the Spice Route, on September 9, 2023.
 (Source: AFP)

-On the sidelines of the G20 Summit in New Delhi, India, on September 9, an alliance of several countries and India announced an ambitious plan to create a Spice Route connecting Europe, the Middle East and India, boosting trade relations with wide-ranging geopolitical implications.
+On the sidelines of the G20 Summit in New Delhi, India, on September 9, an alliance of several countries and India announced an ambitious plan to create a Spice Route connecting Europe, the Middle East and India, promoting trade relations with wide-ranging geopolitical implications.

 The project will connect rail and port infrastructure across the Middle East – including the UAE, Saudi Arabia, Jordan and Israel – and has the potential to boost trade between India and Europe by up to 40%.